CagriCatik/Python/webpage/docs/python-guide/15_File-Management/08_Glob.md

     print(file)
 ```

+## Advantages of the Glob Module

+1. **Flexible Pattern Matching**: Supports wildcards for powerful and flexible file searches.
+2. **Recursive Search**: Easily search through directories and subdirectories.
+3. **Memory Efficiency**: The `iglob` generator version avoids loading all results into memory at once.

+## Conclusion

-The Globe module in Python provides a convenient way to search for files based on specified patterns within directories.
-Whether you need to locate specific files or perform recursive searches across multiple directories, Globe offers a powerful solution with its Unix shell-like pattern matching capabilities.
+The `glob` module in Python is a convenient and efficient tool for searching for files and directories based on patterns.
+Whether you need to locate specific files, perform recursive searches, or use pattern matching, the `glob` module offers a simple yet powerful solution for managing file discovery tasks in Python.